 Freegrounds Infant School – Rights Respecting School Award

 Freegrounds Infant School strives to be a school where children’s rights are at the heart of our ethos and culture, to improve well-being and to develop every child’s talents and abilities to their full potential.
-As part of this plan we are working towards achieving our silver Right Respecting School Award (RRSA).
+In March 2023, we achieved our Silver RRSA.

 What is the RRSA ?

 The RRSA (Rights Respecting Schools Award) is awarded by UNICEF.
 Unicef is the world’s leading organisation working for children and young people and their rights.
 In 1989, governments across the world agreed that all children have the same rights by adopting the UN Convention on the Rights of the Child (UNCRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.
 The Award recognises achievement in putting the United Nations Convention on the Rights of the Child at the heart of a school’s planning, policies and practice.
 A Rights Respecting School is a community where children’s rights are learned, taught, practised, respected, protected and promoted.
 All children have rights which are inherent, inalienable, indivisible, universal and unconditional.
 They are 42 different articles relating to the rights of the child.
 For more information about the convention the Convention on the Rights of the Child by visiting www.unicef.org.uk/crc.
 For further information about Rights Respecting Schools please visit: www.unicef.org.uk/rrsa

 What have we done to be a Rights Respecting School?